Tutorials and vendor sessions

 Powerful, miniaturized and cheap single board computers such as BeagleBone, Raspberry Pi® or Arduino are increasingly utilized in education, for realization of hobby projects or as prototyping hardware for embedded systems.
 During this tutorial the possibility will be shown how SimulationX can be beneficially used for the development of systems with such hardware.
 A self-balancing two-wheeled vehicle was developed and built as a demonstrator for model based development.
 This mechatronic system shall meet the following requirements:

 The proposed tutorial “Modeling of a Mobile Inverted Pendulum System” is both listening, modeling and hopefully learning.
-The whole tutorial is based on the V-cycle of the development process, that is starting from requirements, component design, system integration and prototyping resulting in virtual and real testing via a few design iterations.
-It has some hands-on-experience as the audience will get and use SimulationX (Windows OS required), do some modeling tasks based on the provided templates and libraries and watch the real vehicle in action.
-The real benefit for the audience is seeing the design and development process in action where Modelica is the method of choice.
-I attached the abstract as PDF where you can also see some figures for a better clarification.
+The tutorial is based on the V-cycle of the development process, that is starting from requirements, component design, system integration and prototyping resulting in virtual and real testing via several design iterations.
+It features hands-on-experience as you will get and use SimulationX (Windows 7 or newer required), perform modeling tasks based on the provided templates and libraries and watch the real vehicle in action.
+The real benefit for you is to see the design and development process in action where Modelica is the method of choice.
+Please check the PDF that includes comprehensive figures for a better understanding of the objective of the tutorial.

 5. KTH: Cyber-Physical Modeling of Electrical Power Systems using OpenIPSL and OpenModelica